UMD: A Globally Connected University

 UMD-Winter: El Salvador: El Salvador's Children: Risk, Poverty and Education (EDSP/CPSP/LASC)

 Learn about the culture and history of El Salvador through this service-learning experience.
-Tackle the issue of intergenerational poverty and how it relates to education, migration patterns, and daily life of children and adults.
-As you embark on a project to promote educational and social opportunity, you will live alongside local salvadorans to experience the lifestyle and culture in rural El Salvador.
-You will offset your homestay and project work with excursions to the capital San Salvador to observe urban schools and speak with NGO leaders and public officials.
-Through service and conversations with people throughout urban and local El Salvador, you will explore the country's complex political and socioeconomic atmosphere as well as educational efforts to promote literacy and social consciousness.
-By understanding the social and cultural context, you will also better understand how to serve a growing population of Latino children and families now living in the United States.
+Tackle issues at the intersection of education, health, migration and poverty.
+As you embark on a project to promote educational and social opportunity, you will stay with a rural Salvadorian family to experience the lifestyle and culture.
+You will offset your homestay and project work with excursions in nearby areas to observe public schools and speak with NGO leaders and public officials.
+Through service and conversations with people throughout El Salvador, you will explore the country's complex political and socioeconomic atmosphere as well as educational efforts to promote literacy and social consciousness.
+By understanding the social and cultural context, you will also better understand how to serve a growing population of Latino/Latina children and families now living in the United States.